 In September, 2021 a RCMP tactical police squad descended on the Brunette River site, forcing tree-sitters from their "sky-pods" and carrying away others on the ground.
 The "Brunette River 6" were charged with criminal contempt of court for violating the injunction.
-On February 14th and 15th, 2022, four of the group were sentenced 14 days in jail, one person was sentenced 21 days in jail, and one person is awaiting trial and could face up to 28 days jail along with possible restrictions to his mobility.
+On February 14th and 15th, 2022, four of the group were sentenced 14 days in jail and one person was sentenced 21 days in jail.
+On June 15th, one person was sentenced to 30 days in jail.
 For standing up for our environment and ultimately our survival, these conscientious and courageous people are being subjected to a court system that is increasingly intent on protecting the rights of the Trans Mountain Corporation over the rights of people committed to protecting our lands and water.

 What is the cost?

 Protestors across the province have encountered a court system designed to protect corporate interests.
 And the costs have been high, to the individuals. to the court system, to society and to the environment as you can see by the examples below: